let's meditate

 a lifestyle, not pill-popping

-it’s more than likely that if you practice, you will figure out what works for you and improvise. the one caveat for the western consumer - as with all ancient indian wisdom - is that yoga and meditation are to be seen as practices, not as “tylenol”. ie, on a stressful day you may not be able to sit down and anchor to your inner self. thoughts run wild! your nervous system is giving the appropriate stress response here. rest assured, the very occurrence of a stressful day, either in frequency or intensity, is what a regular practice saves us from.
+it’s more than likely that if we practice, we will figure out what works for us and improvise. important to note that yoga and meditation are to be seen as practices, not as tylenol. ie, on a stressful day we may not be able to sit down and anchor to our inner self as if it would act like a pill. thoughts run wild! our nervous system is giving the appropriate stress response here. rest assured, the very occurrence of a stressful day, either in frequency or intensity, is what a regular practice saves us from.

 the bajau tribe in the indonesian archepelago is known for holding their breath upto 10 minutes under water. they survived by hunting fish and hence a combination of natural selection and genetic mutation helped them do more of it by developing a larger spleen.